 The entire transaction will take place entirely on a third-party online payment system like Paypal.
 You are alleviated of the security concerns but run the risk of driving the customer away because of the added step.

-Large corporations use this model to deliver a cohesive shopping experience for customers by seamlessly integrating their own payment engines onto the checkout process.
+Large corporations use this model to deliver a cohesive shopping experience for customers by seamlessly integrating their own payment engines into the checkout process.

 A large part of eCommerce success weighs on the logistics.
 This starts right when the customer places an order all the way to the final order fulfillment.